-Heritage alteration permits issued in HCA1 will follow Nanaimo Heritage Building Design Guidelines, 1984.
+Heritage alteration permits issued in HCA1 will follow Nanaimo Heritage Building Design Guidelines, 1984 and the Heritage Gateway Design Guidelines, 1988.
 Development Permits issued in this area for buildings not listed in the City's HCA1 designation, will follow City of Nanaimo Downtown Urban Design Plan and Guidelines, 2008, and which form a part of the Plan.